 Don’t Quit Working During Retirement

-I’m really not that interested in living a life of complete idleness.
-As a result, there is a good chance that, even during “retirement,” I’ll keep doing something I enjoy.
-Since I like writing, I’ll probably keep doing it, and keep getting paid for it.
+I’m really not much interested in living a life of complete idleness.
+As a result, there is a good chance that even during “retirement,” I’ll keep doing something I enjoy.
+Since I like writing, I’ll probably keep doing it and keep getting paid for it.

-If you can get a part-time job you enjoy, do a little consulting, or find some other paying activity to do after you retire.
-You will have some small money coming in, and you won’t have to rely so heavily on your nest egg.
+If you can get a part-time job you enjoy or do a little consulting or find some other paying activity to do after you retire, you will have some small money coming in, and you won’t have to rely so heavily on your nest egg.
 This can provide one way to extend your money.

 Generate More Revenue Through Growth Investments

 One strategy that has become popular in recent years is the bucket strategy.
 With this strategy, you divide your portfolio into buckets.
 One bucket is for money you need now.
-Liquidity is important, these assets are normally in cash and cash-like assets.
+Since liquidity is important, these assets are normally in cash and cash-like assets.

-The next bucket is for money you won’t need for another five to seven years.
-You can put income investments, and blue chip-type investments in this bucket.
-And, finally, you can put growth-type investments in the last bucket, which is money you don’t need for another 10 years.
+The next bucket is for money you won’t need for five to seven years.
+You can put income investments and blue chip–type investments in this bucket.
+And finally, you put growth-type investments in the last bucket, which is money you don’t need for another 10 years or more.

-As you need more money, you “pour” into the appropriate buckets.
-This arrangement helps you continue to grow your nest egg with your second and third buckets so that your money is likely to outlast you.
+As you need money, you “pour” out of the first bucket.
+This arrangement helps you continue to grow your nest egg with your second and third buckets so your money is likely to outlast you.

 Find Investments With a Guaranteed Rate of Return

 Take a portion of your portfolio and use it to purchase an annuity that will supply you with the basics of life indefinitely.
-The rest of your money can be invested in growth and income assets that can provide you with extra.
+The rest of your money can be invested in growth and income assets that can provide you with extra income.

-While you need to be careful of annuities, since they can be complex, expensive, and not worth it, for some people they provide peace of mind — and a surety of income until death.
+While you need to be careful of annuities, since they can be complex, expensive and sometimes not worth it, for some people they provide peace of mind — and a surety of income until death.